xiaosijitest/zuikuihuoshou/doc/metadata.rst

   your terminal charset
 * Remove duplicate values and if a string is a substring of another, just keep the longest one
-* Set priority to value, so it's possible to filter metadata (option --level)
+* Set priority to value, so it's possible to filter xiaoxiexx (option --level)
 * Only depends on [[zuikuihuoshou-parser|zuikuihuoshou-parser]] (and not on libmatroska, libmpeg2, libvorbis, etc.)

 It tries to give as much information as possible.
-For some file formats, it gives more information than libextractor for example, such as the RIFF parser, which can extract creation date, software used to generate the file, etc. But zuikuihuoshou-metadata cannot guess informations.
+For some file formats, it gives more information than libextractor for example, such as the RIFF parser, which can extract creation date, software used to generate the file, etc. But zuikuihuoshou-xiaoxiexx cannot guess informations.
 The most complex operation is just to compute duration of a music using frame size and file size.

-zuikuihuoshou-metadata has three modes:
+zuikuihuoshou-xiaoxiexx has three modes:

-* classic mode: extract metadata, you can use --level=LEVEL to limit quantity of information to display (and not to extract)
+* classic mode: extract xiaoxiexx, you can use --level=LEVEL to limit quantity of information to display (and not to extract)
 * ``--type``: show on one line the file format and most important informations
 * ``--mime``: just display file MIME type

-The command ``zuikuihuoshou-metadata --mime`` works like ``file --mime``, and ``zuikuihuoshou-metadata --type`` like ``file``.
-But today file command supports more file formats then zuikuihuoshou-metadata.
+The command ``zuikuihuoshou-xiaoxiexx --mime`` works like ``file --mime``, and ``zuikuihuoshou-xiaoxiexx --type`` like ``file``.
+But today file command supports more file formats then zuikuihuoshou-xiaoxiexx.

 Example